adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ![](HW3_final_files/figure-markdown_strict/3.1.6-1.png)

-When we measure AICcs of all the segments, the 100th segment has the lowest AIC value of 34644.64.
+When we measured AICcs of all the segments, the 100th segment has the lowest AIC value of 34644.64.

     min(AICc(grblasso))